Duane Washington Jr.

-Duane Eddy Washington Jr. (born March 24, 2000) is an American-German professional basketball player for Partizan Mozzart Bet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
-He is the son of former NBA player Duane Washington, he played college basketball for the Ohio State Buckeyes.
+Duane Eddy Washington Jr. (born March 24, 2000) is an American-German professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
+He played college basketball for the Ohio State Buckeyes.
+His father is former NBA player Duane Washington.

 Early life

 Washington was born in Frankfurt, Germany, while his father was playing for Skyliners Frankfurt.
 Washington was raised in Grand Rapids, Michigan, and went to high school for his first three years at Grand Rapids Christian High School.
 He averaged 13.1 points and 4.5 assists as a junior.
 Washington transferred to Sierra Canyon School in Los Angeles before his senior season of high school.
 He transferred to go to live with his uncle Derek Fisher, and learn from the 5-Time NBA Champion.
 During his time at Sierra Canyon, he played with Scotty Pippen Jr., Cassius Stanley, and Kenyon Martin Jr. He averaged 15.5 points per game, 4.5 rebounds per game, and 3.8 assists per game as a senior.

 Washington was considered a four-star recruit by ESPN and a three-star recruit by 247Sports and Rivals.
 On September 20, 2017, Washington committed to play college basketball for Ohio State over offers from teams such as Michigan, UCLA, and Butler.